 A European company which is not a supervised entity, like most exporting companies are, should be extremely careful while preparing themselves to fight money laundering.
-The new EU-level GDPR decree obliges supervised entities to identify the ultimate beneficiaries, however non-supervised entities have to act in uncertainty by abiding by GDPR rules, which do not provide any support.
+EU level anti/money laundering regulations obliges supervised entities to identify the ultimate beneficiaries, however non-supervised entities have to act in uncertainty by abiding by GDPR rules, which do not provide any support.
 A recent case of the Swedish Kammarrätten, based on EU level GDPR, expressly prohibits GE’s Swedish subsidiary to abide by US based identification obligations.

 The China economy has not been saved from money laundering accusations.
 The Chinese government has put in place new measures in order to ensure compliance with international standards.
 Recent measures greatly increase the level of reporting on overseas transactions by Chinese bank customers in order to collect data for analysis.
 Most of the investigated cases relate to banks having violated foreign exchange transaction laws.
 Some banks have helped companies to falsify trade documents or have failed to carry exercise sufficient control over money transactions.

 Not only are formal banks involved, but shadow banks are as well.
 The amount of shadow bank transactions exceeded 135 billion USD in 2016.
 Underground banks provide another avenue for money laundering as they are unregulated, allowing criminals to easily transfer money across borders though bank accounts established on both ends.